Workforce Education » Criminal Justice

 Our Criminal Justice Program

-Prepares students to successfully pursue careers as entry-level Peace Officers with law enforcement agencies
+Prepares students to successfully pursue careers as entry-level officers with law enforcement

 The Criminal Justice program will ensure you have the "cutting-edge" academic, communication and problem-solving skills essential for building a career in this exciting field.
 In addition, Centralia College frequently sponsors criminal justice career fairs and a "Crime & Justice in America Lecture Series" that's designed to promote the availability of our students to fill these personnel shortages.